desainr/draft_populate/README.md

 # draft_populate

-`populatePlayersAndDrafts` - pulls html from pro-football-reference.com, parses draft data, inserts it to draft and players DBs.
+`populateDraftsAndPlayers` - pulls html from pro-football-reference.com, parses draft data, inserts it to draft and players DBs.

-`populateCombine` - pulls html from nflcombineresults.com, parses combine data, inserts it to combine stats DB.
+`populateCombines` - pulls html from nflcombineresults.com, parses combine data, inserts it to combine stats DB.